Certificate or Diploma in Trauma Therapy

 This training will:

-- Provide a method for undertaking thorough assessment for trauma clients and develop a tailored treatment approach.
+- Provide a method for undertaking thorough assessment for trauma clients and develop a tailored treatment plan,

 The full 12-day CPD programme covers the following content.
 The shorter CPD options cover only the topic area delivered on those days.